 method allows us to create a new object, using an existing object as the prototype of the newly created object.

-This method is especially useful when you want to create a new object from an already existing object.
+This method is helpful when you want to create a new object from an already existing object.

 The Object.create()